rootwork/rootwork.org/hugo/content/blog/2013-05-14/index.md

 dozens or hundreds of values across CSS.

 **[Dale Sande](https://web.archive.org/web/20150919092337/http://www.dalesande.com/)**
-captures that kind of revolution in efficiency that SASS brings, as seen in a screenshot from
+captures that kind of revolution in efficiency that Sass brings, as seen in a screenshot from
 [his upcoming presentation at Drupalcon Portland](https://portland2013.drupal.org/node/333.html).